discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 </Beginner>

 <Card title="Golem Rotation">
-This video shows the golem rotation for the Greatsword variant.
+This video shows the full rotation for the Greatsword variant on the golem.
+It will slightly vary from the step-by-step version.

 <Video caption="by Tipcat [CnD]" youtube="92FJUY1IKh4"/>
 </Card>